Do Go On - 350 - Arctic Badass Peter Freuchen

 Yeah, pretty big's good.

-You know, still fit in.
+You know, still fit in under doorways and stuff.

 Don't have to get clothes tailor-made.